trilitech/tezos-developer-docs/docs/smart-contracts/deploying.md

 - [Better Call Dev](https://better-call.dev/)
 - [TzKT](https://tzkt.io/)

-To interact with a contract, simply copy its address into one of these blockchain explorers.
+To interact with a contract, copy its address into one of these blockchain explorers.
 Below is the user interface for interacting with a contract through Better Call Dev:

 ![UI for Better Call Dev](/img/tutorials/better-call.png)